ibm-mas/ansible-devops/docs/playbooks/lite-assist-quickburn-external-discovery.md

 All timings are estimates, see the individual pages for each of these playbooks for more information.
 Due to the size limtations of QuickBurn clusters a full MAS stack is not possible.

+## Preparation
+Before you run the playbook you need to configure a few things in your `MAS_CONFIG_DIR`:

+### Prepare your entitlement license key file
+First, set `SLS_LICENSE_ID` to the correct ID (a 12 character hex string) from your entitlement file, then set `SLS_LICENSE_FILE` to the location of the MAS license key file that you obtained from Rational License Key Server (thie will typically be called `entitlement.lic`).
+During the installation of SLS this license file will be automatically bootstrapped into the system.

+!!! tip
+    If you do not already have an entitlement file, create a random 12 character hex string and use this as the license ID when requesting your entitlement file from Rational License Key Server.

 ## Required environment variables
 - `FYRE_USERNAME`
 - `FYRE_APIKEY`